Berikai/blog-berikai/source/_posts/can-you-prove-anything-exists-outside-your-own-mind.md

 ### A question known to ask the solipsists

 - Q: If the only thing real is yourself, why do you need to tell these things to the people you have in your mind?
 If I am not real, what is the point of telling these things to me?
-    - A: **Even if nothing is real and everything is an illusion, the experience of it is not.** If the reality is all of these an illusion created by mind, it doesn't change anything from my experience.
+    - A: **Even if nothing is real and everything is an illusion, the experience of it is not, (based on the perception of it all).** If the reality (all of these) is an illusion created by mind, it doesn't change anything from my experience (**it's better to say "my perception of experience" to be more accurate**).
 I still experience happiness, sadness, pain, loneliness, the need to talk etc. It depends on how you define things.
 If we use the definition for reality and existence of a different philosophy, let's say of phenomenalism, we can call all of these real.
 Because at that point, the definition of real changes to the things that can be observed.
 That makes the things called illusion real.
 It really depends to point of view...

 **I believe everything in life is relative, so that the truth mind percieves changes with respect to the reference point of view.** Even the perception of life's being relative is relative to the people, lol.
 It's actually not about which philosophy is real and which is not. **Philosophies are set of different definitions that are positioned in different reference points.** We choose the ones that we correlate with our life and that's it.